srinivashappy/ncss/README.md

 Massive CSS on **large scaled** projects used to cause issues:

-- Team members without a uniform concept
+- Team members without a uniform naming convention
 - Missing context to the project's layout and HTML structure
 - Lack of inline documentation